Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

    ![](images/hw_server.png)

-8. Setup the board with XSDB and create a target connection to the host running the hw_server.
+8. Launch XSDB and create a target connection to the host running the hw_server.

    a.
 In Linux environment, open a new terminal and launch XSDB using the ```xsdb``` file from the Vitis installation directory as shown.